Bed Sores

 When caring for our loved ones, we trust nursing homes to provide a safe and nurturing environment.
 Sadly, not all facilities meet these expectations, as evidenced by the prevalence of neglect and abuse cases.
 Bedsores, also known as pressure ulcers, are one of the most visible signs of negligence in nursing homes.
 Residents who lose mobility and remain in beds or wheelchairs for long periods risk developing painful and sometimes multiple bedsores without adequate care.

-Families in Draper and throughout Utah deserve assurance that their loved ones receive consistent care and attention.
-When facilities ignore best practices, residents may suffer serious injuries, unexpected medical bills, or emotional trauma.
-At Elder Care Injury, our team helps families in Salt Lake County, Ogden, Provo, and beyond understand their legal rights and options when elder abuse or neglect occurs.
+Families across Utah deserve assurance that their loved ones receive consistent, attentive care.
+When facilities fail to follow best practices, residents may experience serious injuries, unexpected medical expenses, or emotional trauma.
+At Elder Care Injury, our team helps families in Salt Lake County, Ogden, Provo, and surrounding areas understand their legal rights and options when elder abuse or neglect occurs.

 As a leading Utah nursing home abuse law firm, Elder Care Injury remains dedicated to pursuing justice and holding responsible parties accountable.
 If you suspect your loved one developed bedsores due to negligence or abuse, our experienced attorneys can support your pursuit of fair compensation for damages.